craftcms/ckeditor

 Converting Redactor Fields

-You can used the ckeditor/convert command to convert any existing Redactor fields over to CKEditor.
-For each unique Redactor config, a new CKEditor config will be created.
+You can use the ckeditor/convert/redactor command to convert any existing Redactor fields over to CKEditor.
+For each unique Redactor config, a new CKEditor config will be created and associated with the appropriate field(s).

 Adding CKEditor Plugins